 The vast majority of meeting routines falls into the following categories (according to the main objective of the meeting):

 Meetings on status updates are also important for the well-being of any company.
-They are not just about informing people about progress and plans.
-They are more about reviewing the challenges and difficulties on the way to the final goal.
+While the main purpose of the meeting is to inform people about progress and plans, they are also an opportunity to review the challenges and difficulties on the way to the final goal.
 Ask attendees to share their thoughts on their work in progress as well as already completed tasks.
 Sharing insights may help everybody realize the importance of meetings.

 Don’t be afraid to call meetings to generate fresh ideas.
 Just don’t organize them too often, there is still work to be done.
 Brainstorm meetings are most effective in the beginning or mid-phase of the new project, for example, when you are about to launch a marketing campaign.
 Make the ideation session as informal as possible so that everyone will feel at ease and relaxed.
 This way, you will have higher chances to come up with extraordinary ideas.

-Meetings for boosting the team’s spirit are very common.
+Meetings for boosting the team’s spirit are not only common in workplaces but it is also very effective.
 But some managers prefer to call them when things aren’t going well.
 Instead, make them regular but super short.
 Everyone will feel involved in the process, appreciated for their achievements, and motivated to work effectively.
 No one will ever question the purpose of a business meeting from then on.

 Improve your meetings with

-Make meetings great again!
+Streamline your meeting process with yoyomeeting.
 We offer a lot more on meeting management with hacks on how to improve your meeting culture and create value for the purpose of business meetings.
-So follow uns on facebook or connect to our LinkedIn company profile to stay in the loop and to get the latest on meeting management excellence.